 For more information about advisory committees and public participation, see Easter Seals Project ACTION's Effective Transportation Advisory Committees

-guide, the Service Planning and Evaluation section of the Transit Manager's Toolkit, and the Resources page of this toolkit.
+guide, the Planning and Evaluation section of the Transit Manager's Toolkit.

 (**Note: In addition to being a valuable source of feedback, you are required by 49 CFR Part 27 to have procedures to receive, resolve, keep records of, and report on complaints.
 As Part 27 is not one of the ADA regulations, it is not covered in this toolkit.
 See the Complaint Investigation